 • Boxers are shorthaired and sensitive to extreme elements of the weather and thus must be kept a house dog.
 His shortened muzzle also makes hot and humid weather uncomfortable for him.

-• Give Boxers lots of exercise and regularly.
+• Give Boxers lots of exercises and regularly.

 • Remember that he is a big and strong breed and requires physical outlets for his boundless energy and high play/prey drive.